attackgithub/GMaster-Server/README.md

 # GMaster
-A set of projects used for GMaster account management &amp; Web APIs
+A set of projects used for GMaster account management & Web APIs

 ## App
 An ASP.NET Core MVC Web API application used to be deployed via Docker on Amazon AWS and accessed via REST using the GMaster Chrome Extension within Gmail.